 8. Bone Pain

-Lung cancer may not present many symptoms until it has spread.
+Cancer in the lungs may not present many symptoms until it has spread.
 Cancer that has spread to the bones may produce pain in the back or in other areas of the body.
 It may also worsen at night.
-Lung cancer is also associated with shoulder, arm or neck pain.
-If you’re experiencing something more than minor aches, it’s time to consult a professional.
+As mentioned above, this kind of cancer can cause back or chest pain.
+Additionally, lung cancer has a link with shoulder, arm or neck pain.
+It’s one thing to experience mild aches and pains in these areas–it’s a part of every day life for some of us.
+If you’re experiencing something more than minor aches, however, it’s time to consult a professional.